-There are three types of traineeships you can do at the EU*.
+There are three different traineeships you can do at the EU.

-The most popular one is the Blue Book traineeship — the traineeship at the EU Commission.
+The first one is the Blue Book traineeship — the traineeship at the EU Commission.
 It’s the most popular one.

-Acceptance rates vary between 1% and 5% (I will explain you in a minute how you can be a part of that 1%.)
-Blue Book trainees are usually older (+25 years old).
+Acceptance rates vary between 1% and 5% (I will explain you in a minute how you can be a part of the 1%.)
+Blue Book trainees are older (+25 years old).

 The second one is the EU Council traineeship.
-Less than 1% get there.
+Less than 1% of applicants get there.

 The third one is the EU Parliament traineeship.
 It’s the one that pays the most (they receive a salary of roughly €1350/month, while the Blue Book Traineeship’s salary was around €1250/month) and where trainees “work the less” since they have Friday afternoon off.

-Parliament trainees are younger (21–24 years old), so if you’re under 25 years old, you’ll have more chances to be accepted there.
+Parliament trainees are younger (21–24 years old), so if you’re under 25 years old, you’ll have more chances to get in there.

 In this article, we will focus on the Blue Book traineeship (the one for the EU Commission) because this is the one I was accepted in.

 Despite its reputation, a Blue Book traineeship at the EU Commission isn’t as difficult to get as it seems.

 Consider my profile.

-I studied the dumbest bachelors in the world (communication, biggest mistake in my life, but that’s another story) ans my grades sucked.
+I studied one of the easiest bachelor’s (communication, biggest mistake of my life, but that’s another story) and my grades sucked.

-Yet I managed to get into the most sought-after Directorate-General (DG): The Joint Research Center (JRC).
+Yet I managed to get into one of the most sought-after Directorates-General (DGs): The Joint Research Center (JRC).

 Here’s exactly how I did it.